 This website contains detailed descriptions of the DynPEQ plugins and dynamic parametric equalization in general.
 We know that even though the processing opens up a large space of possibilities, it is understandable for people to say, “Yes, but what does it do?”
 To that end, the pro audio community has been discovering many applications for which DynPEQ is well-suited and a few for which DynPEQ is uniquely suited.

-DynPEQ Version 1.4.1 Out Now, Native-Only Charter Release and Sale
+DynPEQ Version 1.4.1 Out Now, adding New Native-Only Products

 The DynPEQ plugins will be available also as native-only products, so if you don’t have access to an HDX DSP, you can get DynPEQ at a more competitive price.
 The DSP products should have “with DSP” on the label, and the new native-only products should have “Native” on the label.